Pediatric nurse practitioner: Important character traits

 In order to be a pediatric nurse practitioner, there are certain character traits that will set a PNP apart and help give them an advantage in their field.
 Pediatric nurse practitioners work with other health care providers, parents, family members and children on a daily basis.
 Having good communication skills will help them work with multiple different people per every patient seen.
 Good communication plays a large part in correctly diagnosing and treating patients.
-Pediatric nurse practitioners must also have compassion, empathy and patience for their patients and the patients family members.
-Pediatric nurse practitioners or pediatricians are often the first healthcare professional that children see, having a good or bad experience plays a major role in that patients viewpoint of healthcare workers for the rest of their lives, so whether a pediatric nurse practitioner has these qualities or not, it can change patients lives for years to come.
+Pediatric nurse practitioners must also have compassion, empathy and patience for their patients and the patient's family members.
+Pediatric nurse practitioners or pediatricians are often the first healthcare professional that children see, having a good or bad experience plays a major role in that patient's viewpoint of healthcare workers for the rest of their lives, so whether a pediatric nurse practitioner has these qualities or not, it can change patients' lives for years to come.